 - Crime Rate: Safer than 13% of U.S. cities

 With gorgeous weather and some of the best beaches in Florida, Sarasota is a no-brainer when it comes to living near the ocean!
-Thanks to its more than 30 golf courses, no state income tax, and affordable housing, this Gulf Coast city is one of the best places to retire in the U.S. But that doesn’t mean young professionals and families won’t find something to love!
-Nine Fortune 500 companies have offices in Sarasota, including Marriott International and Universal Health Services, with tourism and healthcare being two of the biggest industries in the city.
-And, of course, Sarasota is well-known for its white sand beaches and incredible keys, so you’ll have plenty of opportunities to soak up the sun and get out on the water here!
+Sarasota is well-known for its 35 miles of white sand beaches and incredible Keys, so you’ll have plenty of opportunities to soak up the sun and get out on the water here!
+This Gulf Coast city’s outdoor recreation—along with its 30+ golf courses, no state income tax, and affordable housing—makes it one of the best places to retire in the U.S. But that doesn’t mean young professionals and families won’t find something to love!
+Nine Fortune 500 companies, including Grainger and Universal Health Services, have offices in Sarasota, and tourism and healthcare are two of the biggest industries in the city.

 Things to Do in Sarasota

-Wander through an impressive collection of local plants and specialty exhibits right on Sarasota Bay at Marie Selby Botanical Gardens.
-Catch some sun while swimming at Lido Key Beach.
-Get tickets for live jazz shows at the Jazz Club of Sarasota.
-Bring the kids to the Big Cat Habitat & Gulf Coast Sanctuary to see the city’s famous liger.
-Marvel at the unique wonders of the local circus or learn the art of circus performing at The Circus Arts Conservatory.
-Take a day trip to water-locked St. Armands Key to shop at the stylish St. Armand Circle and dine at Crab & Fin.
-Start your day with a latte or a Cold Brew at Breaking Wave Coffee.
-Enjoy seafood in Sarasota right off the water at Oleary’s Tiki Bar & Grill, where you can try Fried Alligator Bites or a Fried Seafood Platter.
-Or rock out to live music and order up delicious pub grub like Fried Oyster Tacos at Surf Shack Coastal Kitchen.
+Wander through an impressive collection of local plants and specialty exhibits like Tiffany: The Pursuit of Beauty in Nature right on Sarasota Bay at Marie Selby Botanical Gardens.
+Catch some sun while swimming at Lido Beach.
+Get tickets for live jazz shows like the Sarasota Jazz Festival at the Jazz Club of Sarasota.
+Bring the kids to see the city’s famous liger at the Big Cat Habitat & Gulf Coast Sanctuary.
+Marvel at the unique wonders of the local circus or take a flying trapeze class at the The Circus Arts Conservatory.
+Take a day trip to water-locked St. Armands Key to shop for speciality gifts, jewelry, and accessories at St. Armand Circle.
+Start your day with a Latte or a Cold Brew and Ricotta Toast at Breaking Wave Coffee.
+Get your seafood fix with Alaskan Halibut, European Dover Sole, or Atlantic Golden Tile Fish at Crab & Fin.
+Enjoy seafood in Sarasota right off the water while dining on a Soft Shell Crab Sandwich, New England Clam Chowder, or Cod Bites at O’Leary’s Tiki Bar & Grill.
+Or fill up on sweet treats like a Cinnamon Sugar Cake Donut, Chocolate Croissant, or Strawberry Iced Donut at Five-O Donut Co.

 - Population: 6,514